Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Method

-Proposition~\ref{theorem:multi} sheds light on the design of the concept alignment module, the main innovation of our method.
+Finally, to mitigate the term $\sum_{j=1}^k \sum_{i=1}^{N_{S_j}} |f_{S_j}(\textbf{x}_i^{S_j}) - f_T(c(\textbf{x}_i^{S_j}))|$ in Inequality~(\ref{eq:multi}), we propose a concept alignment module.
+Proposition~\ref{theorem:multi} sheds light on the design of this module.
 According to the proposition, for each piece of information in a source domain, we need to find its nearest target domain information.
 Therefore, it is imperative to have a function that measures the similarity between two pieces of information over their feature space.
-To this end, we introduce a contrastive learning sub-module that learns a similarity function using labeled source domain information.
-Utilizing the similarity function, a concept alignment sub-module identifies the nearest target domain information for each piece of source domain information.
-By Proposition~\ref{theorem:multi}, this sub-module then mitigates concept shift between source domains and the target domain by minimizing $\sum_{j=1}^k \sum_{i=1}^{N_{S_j}} |f_{S_j}(\textbf{x}_i^{S_j}) - f_T(c(\textbf{x}_i^{S_j}))|$, where $f_{S_j}(\textbf{x}_i^{S_j})$ and $f_T(c(\textbf{x}_i^{S_j}))$ are estimated using the label classifier in the classification module.
+To this end, we introduce a submodule that defines and learns a similarity function using labeled source domain information.
+Utilizing the similarity function, a concept shift mitigation submodule identifies the nearest target domain information for each piece of source domain information.\footnotemark By Proposition~\ref{theorem:multi}, this submodule then mitigates concept shift between source domains and the target domain by minimizing $\sum_{j=1}^k \sum_{i=1}^{N_{S_j}} |f_{S_j}(\textbf{x}_i^{S_j}) - f_T(c(\textbf{x}_i^{S_j}))|$, where $f_{S_j}(\textbf{x}_i^{S_j})$ and $f_T(c(\textbf{x}_i^{S_j}))$ are estimated using the label classifier in the classification module.